Blue Badge Service privacy notice

 What we do

-Adult Social Care – Services are responsible for providing the Blue Badge service which includes assessing, issuing, monitoring and withdrawing of Blue Badges plus commissioning of services.
+The Customer and Business Delivery Service are responsible for administering the Blue Badge Scheme which includes assessing, issuing, monitoring and withdrawing of Blue Badges plus commissioning of services.

 The purposes we use your personal information for

 We collect and process your personal information to provide these services to you.
 This will include:

 - management, assessment and enforcement of Blue Badges

 - management of misuse or fraud enforcement history

 - analysis of the use of the Blue Badge service.

 We only obtain and use the information we need to provide our services to you.
 We also obtain and use special category information.